intigriti/misconfig-mapper-docs/service-scanner-docs/cli-tool.md

 \
 The tool is based on templates and is versatile.
 New services can be easily added by adding them to the `services.json` file.

-### Features:
+### Features

-* The CLI tool is based on templates provided in the `services.json` file.
+-   The CLI tool is based on templates provided in the `services.json` file.
 You can add as many as you want.
 See [_Templates section_](cli-tool.md#templates) for more information on how to add a template.
-* If you provide a company name, the tool will automatically generate permutations based on your provided keyword and try to find any service that is used.
+-   If you provide a company name, the tool will automatically generate permutations based on your provided keyword and try to find any service that is used.
-* You can optionally choose to only enumerate services and not perform any active tests (see more on [_Usage section_](cli-tool.md#usage)).
+-   You can optionally choose to only enumerate services and not perform any active tests (see more on [_Usage section_](cli-tool.md#usage)).

-### Installation:
+### Installation

 1. Clone this repository: